GalaChain/sdk/chain-cli/README.md

                                   is used.
   -e, --envConfig=<value>         Path to .env file to be used for chaincodes.
   -n, --chaincodeName=<value>...  (required) Chaincode name.
+  -o, --contracts=<value>         Contract names in a JSON format.
   -r, --fabloRoot=<value>         [default: ./test-network] Root directory of target network.
 Should not be the same as
                                   chaincodeDir and should not be a child of chaincodeDir.
 By default './test-network' is used.